 As mentioned earlier, Zillow believes that consumers expect magic to happen at the push of a button.
 Let’s go ten years into the future and see what that might look like…

 …One rainy day, Mr. Prescott is sitting at his computer, and he gets a notification from Zillow.

 Since he bought his current house from Zillow (Zillow Offers), they know exactly how much he paid.
-In addition, they financed his current house (Zillow Mortgage), so they know exactly how much he can afford.
+In addition, they financed his existing home (Zillow Mortgage), so they know exactly how much he can afford.

-Note: He wasn’t thinking about moving, he just likes looking at houses, as do millions of Americans.
+Note: He wasn’t thinking about moving; he likes looking at houses, as do millions of Americans.